JAForbes/blog/posts/refactoring-with-arrays.md

 .shift()
 ```

-Notice how flat the code remains, how easy it would be to see addition/subtraction of patches.
+Notice how flat the code remains, how easy it would be to see the addition and subtraction of patches.
 It's also simple to extract lambdas out that only do one thing and/or [name them](https://twitter.com/getify/status/800424033707622400).

 #### Real World Problems